g-script/better-tail/README.md

 ### :dart: Target

 First parameter is the target to tail data from.
 It can be:
-- a string representing target file path
+- the string path to target file
 - a readable stream of target file
 - a file descriptor of target file